 The policy of the company is to grant options to executive directors and other senior managers as an incentive to enhance shareholder value.
-Those options held by members of the board are exercisable at 2.75p per share, the performance criterion having already been fulfilled, until 8 January 2011, at which time any remaining unexercised options will expire.
+Those options held by members of the Board are exercisable at 2p per share, between 23 February 2014 and 22 February 2021.

-Further detail of share options held by directors is given below, and of all options granted by the Company in note 24 (Share Based Payments).
+Further detail of share options held by directors is given below, and of all options granted by the Company in note 23 (Share Based Payments).